 Solid tested wire-frames are the foundation of good design.
 I put wire-framing in two categories: interactive wire-frames and non-interactive wire-frames.
 For non-interactive low-fidelity wireframes, I have used paper and pencil, Balsomic, or Adobe Illustrator.
-For fully interactive low-fidelity wireframes, I use straight HTML5/CSS3 or Axure Usually these wire-frames will also include a wire-frame for narrow viewports (mobile devices).
+For fully interactive low-fidelity wireframes, I use straight HTML5/CSS3, Axure, or UXPin.
+Usually these wire-frames will also include a wire-frame for narrow viewports (mobile devices).

 Understanding the concepts and the trends in design is key in delivering relevant designs.
 Each new wave of design is a reaction to the previous status quo.
 Seeing and understanding why the trends occur is critical to make forward thinking design.
 In the last 3 years, we have seen the evolution of skeuomorphism to flat design (most obvious example is the Apple's change from iOS 6 to iOS 7).
 My Certified Usability Analyst training allows me to analyze the effect of these new trends as it relates to usability.